The sweet, sweet benefits of mortgage refinancing

 Stop donating money to your bank

 Third, consolidate your debts and work towards cleaning up that (less than pristine) credit history.
 By reviewing your existing debts and mortgage, and combining them into a new mortgage, you can condense them into one manageable monthly repayment.
 Obviously, this is only a viable solution where the cost of the new loan, inclusive of fees and interest, is less than the amount you are currently paying across all of your debts.
 If you do fit into this category, however, it can make a world of difference.
-So if your credit card, car loan, personal loan and overdraft repayments are stacking up, it’s certainly worth talking to a to see if debt consolidation could make your life easier.
+So if your credit card, car loan, personal loan and overdraft repayments are stacking up, it’s certainly worth talking to a Loan Market broker to see if debt consolidation could make your life easier.

 So if you’re one of the 75% of Australians who haven’t refinanced2 their mortgage3, it’s time.
 Get a professional on your side and let someone who understands the system help you get your finances in check, at least until the stress migraines cool down.